Table of Contents

 Picture a corner that never gets direct sun — just soft, indirect light bouncing off walls while a cat hops up to inspect anything placed within reach.

 Rattlesnake plant fits that scene beautifully.
-The long, wavy leaves look decorative and patterned, not grassy, so they’re less likely to invite the same nibbling behavior you’d see with thin, blade-like foliage.
+The long, wavy leaves look decorative and patterned rather than grassy, so they’re less likely to invite the same nibbling behavior you’d get from thinner, blade-like foliage.

-It’s a strong pick for low shelves in indirect light, especially when you want something visually bold that still feels calm in a sleep space.
+It’s a strong choice when you want something visually bold that still feels calm in a sleep space.
+If your tap water is very hard, switching to filtered water can help keep the leaf edges looking better.

 #4 — Prayer Plant (Maranta leuconeura)

 Prayer plants are perfect for spots where you want greenery close by, but not something that trails into paws.
-On a nightstand or low shelf, the rounded leaves look tidy and contained, like a small living accent rather than a sprawling vine.
+The rounded leaves look tidy and contained, like a small living accent rather than a sprawling vine.

 If your air is very dry, this plant looks best when it isn’t placed right next to a blasting vent.